nishantpoorswani/15618-final-project/README.md

 **1) In one to two paragraphs, summarize the work that you have completed so far.
 (This should be easy if you have been maintaining this information on your project page.)**

 For any cache simulator we require the memory access patterns for our desired program.
-We initially planned to build a trace-driven cache simulator with traces generated by Pin tool.
-However after speaking with Prof. Beckmann we realised that going forward an event-driven simulator would resolve the future memory access ordering problems for a multi-core processor.
-To do so, we needed to understand how Pin tool works along with it's APIs.
+We initially planned to build a trace-driven cache simulator with traces generated by the Pin tool.
+However after speaking with Prof. Beckmann, we realized that going forward an event-driven simulator would resolve the future memory access ordering problems for a multi-core processor.
+To do so, we needed to understand how Pin tool works along with its APIs.
 After figuring this out, we were able to get the memory access patterns at run time for a given program binary.
 Hence, we were successfully able to generate events at every memory access for a given program.

 We designed a uniprocessor cache simulator using C++ STL library and implemented it.
 To implement a LRU policy, cache lines are implemented using lists, the recently used cache line is pushed back and the least recently used cache line is at the front of the list.
 The LRU line is erased whenever there is a need for an eviction.
 This was thoroughly tested by using the trace files used in Cache Lab(15213 - Introduction to Computer Systems).

-The next challenge was to build a event-driven cache simulator by integrating Pin tool with our uni-processor cache simulator.
-Whenever, Pin tracks a memory access event, it triggers our cache simulator which simulates the cache at run time.
+The next challenge was to build an event-driven cache simulator by integrating Pin tool with our uni-processor cache simulator.
+Whenever Pin tracks a memory access event, it triggers our cache simulator which simulates the cache at run time.
 We also create a trace of these memory accesses which we use to verify the correctness of our event-driven cache simulator.
 We check the cache stats obtained by running a simple program and then feed the trace obtained to the csim-ref that was used in Cache Lab (15213 - Introduction to Computer Systems).
 Our results match with the Csim-ref and hence, our event-driven uniprocessor cache simulator is working correctly.

 **2) Describe how you are doing with respect to the goals and deliverables stated in your proposal.
 Do you still believe you will be able to produce all your deliverables?
 In your milestone writeup we want an updated list of goals that you plan to hit for the poster session.**